Read time 6 minutes

 These are the steps.

-Note: Availability Only is selected as the default Permission Level and to use other Permission Levels.
+Note: Availability Only is selected as the default Permission Level and contact support to use other Permission Levels.

 You can modify settings of the published calendar and stop it from being published.
 See how to do it.

 Once you have published the calendar to the public, you can change the permission for certain users too.

 Hence, you can see how easy it is to share Calendar details with the users or clients outside the Exchange organization with the Publish Calendar feature.
 In addition, we learnt to modify the permission level and stop this calendar publishing,

 As, we know that this “Publish Calendar” feature comes with the latest versions of the Exchange Server only.
 So many older Exchange users are not getting these features.
 There are many other new features and updates included in these new versions of Exchange like Exchange 2016 and Exchange 2019.
 The demand for new features in these versions have persuaded users of older versions like Exchange 2010 users to migrate Exchange 2010 to Exchange 2016.
 One cannot deny that the manual way to achieve this migration is a long, complex, and unreliable.